fsvreddit/modqueue-nuke/README.md

 ## Changes

+### 1.1.2

+- No changes, just updating the README.

+### 1.1.1

+- No changes, just updating the README.

 ### 1.1.0

-- Set the default for Item Type to 'All'
+- Set the default for "Item Type" to 'All'
 - Added a check to verify if the invoker has `post` or `all` permissions before nuking.
 - Added "Re-Approve Previously Approved Items" toggle to re-approve items that have been previously approved.
 - Added "Ignore Reports" toggle to set "ignore reports" on previously approved items.
-- Added the ability to filter items by keywords, phrases, and regular expressions in the items' title, body, report reason.
+- Added the ability to filter items by keywords, phrases, and regular expressions in the items' title, body, and report reason.

 ### 1.0.0